 FUNGAL DISEASES

-The past few springs in Michigan have been particularly wet and cool.
+Spring of 2009 has been particularly cool and wet.
 This has promoted all the fungal foliar diseases that affect trees and evergreens.
 Even trees that have been sprayed with fungicides may be affected, although less severely than if they had not been sprayed.
-Trees that had been injected with fungicides were also infected, although less than if they had not been injected.
 Trees which were infected last year but not treated may show worsening this year.

 ANTHRACNOSE causes defoliation of sycamores and ashes.
-White oaks (especially burr oaks) often have lower leaves darkening, curling downward and falling.
+This spring we are seeing alot of maples with blackened areas on their leaves, representing maple anthracnose.
+White oaks (especially burr oaks) may have lower leaves darkening, curling downward and falling.
 For most trees this is a nuisance problem with falling leaves, and a cosmetic problem with defoliation and brown dry leaves, but the trees will re-foliate by mid-summer.
 Fertilization or nutritional injections may help these trees with the stress of defoliation.
 Fungicidal injections or sprays may help to lessen the problem in the future, but do not totally prevent the problems during a wet spring season.
+Sycamores with repeated anthracnose can develop cankers and witches brooms indicative of more severe damage.
+Fungicidal injection of sycamores with Arbotect can prevent anthracnose for three growing seasons after one injection.

 NEEDLECAST AND TIP BLIGHT in evergreens were more severe and more difficult to control last year.
 Although fungicide sprays do not completely prevent the problems, trees that have been sprayed should fare much better than trees that have had no sprays or sprays with the wrong fungicides.
 We have been seeing alot of phomopsis tip blight in junipers in the past few springs, a problem we usually do not see in dry springs.
 Fungicide applications are made when IPM inspections show any of these fungal diseases in evergreens.
 NEEDLECAST in blue spruces and pines requires two to three fungicide sprays, starting in May.
 TIP BLIGHT in pines requires four fungicide sprays beginning in April.
 We will be rotating fungicides to deal with possible fungicide resistance.

 FUNGICIDE SPRAYS can only be successful if applied enough times, at the right times and with fungicides specifically labelled for the disease being treated for.
-Although many landscape and lawn care companies add fungicide to some sprays, they do not apply the specific fungicides needed nor do they apply them at the specific times necessary for control.
-Most fungal diseases require 3 to 4 sprays during a 6 to 7 week interval from late April to mid-June.
+Although many landscape and lawn care companies add fungicide to some sprays, they usually do not apply the specific fungicides needed nor do they apply them at the specific times necessary for control.
+Most fungal diseases require 3 to 4 sprays during a 6 to 7 week interval from late April through the end of June.

 INSECT PESTS

 MAPLE PETIOLE BORER is causing many sugar maple leaves to fall this spring.
-Again, this is a nuisance but not a serious problem for the health of the tree.
+This is a nuisance but not a serious problem for the health of the tree.
+It seldom causes more than 10% of the leaves to fall.
 It is difficult to control and usually does not need control.
 Once leaves have started falling, there is no reason to spray or otherwise treat the tree.
-A trunk injection of imidacloprid in the late summer may help prevent the problem the next spring.

 TWIG GALLS ON OAKS.
 Each year we get many calls about gall formations on oak trees.
 There are literally dozens of different types of galls which form on leaves, petioles (leaf stems), and twigs of oak trees.
 Most are caused by some type of insect.
 Perhaps the most persistent and most common cause for customer calls are the twig galls.
 Twig galls are hardened woody swellings on the twigs of oak trees, seen best when the leaves are not present.
 They vary in size, with the average being about the size of a golf ball.